 It will only usually be appropriate to instruct a barrister directly if you are comfortable ‘conducting litigation’ personally.

-Unless the barrister you wish to instruct directly has an additional authorisation to ‘conduct litigation’ then there are matters that you will need to do yourself, for example
+Unless the barrister you wish to instruct directly has an additional authorisation to ‘conduct litigation’ then there are some matters that you will need to do yourself, for example

 - Issuing a Claim,